-Ginger cinnamon apple chips are a perfect healthy snack for the entire family to enjoy.
-Easy to make which is great, because they’ll disappear quickly!
+Ginger cinnamon apple chips are a healthy snack for the entire family to enjoy, and so easy to make.
+Just watch them disappear!

 Apple chips are super easy to make.
 If you have a mandoline, they are unbelievably simple.
 But all you really need is a nice sharp knife, a baking sheet, parchment paper and apples.
 I add ginger and cinnamon for a “baked apple” preparation.

 Slice the apples super thin (use a mandoline if you have one).
-No need to even core them – just pick the seeds out after you slice the apples.
+There’s no need to even core them.
+I just pick the seeds out after I slice the apples.
 If you prefer, core the apples so you don’t get the tough areas surrounding the seeds.
 If you don’t have a mandoline, try to slice the apples as thin as possible using a sharp knife.

 - Preheat oven to 225° F. Prepare 1 or 2 baking sheets by lining with parchment paper.